Miami Life Hack

 Key Biscayne is no different.
-Just to enter the city, you pay a $1.75 toll.
-Crandon Park and El Farito are beautiful beaches, but they charge upwards of $8 just to park your car there.
+Just to enter the city, you pay a toll.
+Crandon Park and El Farito are beautiful beaches, but they charge big bucks just to park your car there.
 That’s tremendo abuso before you’ve even applied your sunblock.

 It’s taken me a long time to share this spot, so in the name of “living like you live here,” keep it clean, keep it sacred.

 Once you enter Key Biscayne proper, drive down Crandon Boulevard until you hit Village Green Park.
 There’s free parking all around the park’s perimeter, a rarity in Miami.